 Jesus had approved of his disciples calling him “Lord.”
 Right before partaking of the Last Supper, Peter called Jesus “Lord” (John 13.9).
 Jesus soon affirmed this designation by saying, “You call Me Teacher and Lord; and you are right, for so I am” (v.
 13).
 Jesus seems to have used these two titles interchangeably.
 Calling Jesus “Lord” therefore meant that he was the sole teacher of his disciples.

-The synoptic gospels reveal that their writers viewed these and other similar terms interchangeably, and therefore synonymously, when applied to Jesus.
+The synoptic gospels reveal that their writers viewed these and other similar terms interchangeably, thus synonymously, when applied to Jesus.
 For example, when Jesus and his disciples were crossing Lake Galilee in a boat and a storm threatened to swamp them, they awoke Jesus by crying out for help.
 Matthew says they addressed him as “Lord” (13.25); Mark records it was “Teacher” (4.38); Luke reports they said “Master” (8.24).
 And at Jesus’ transfiguration, Matthew says Peter addressed Jesus as “Lord” (17.4); Mark records it was “Rabbi” (9.5); Luke reports he said “Master” (9.33).

 No writer of the New Testament (NT) reflects this brief confession that Jesus is Lord more than does Paul.
 In his ten epistles, he applies the word “Lord” to Jesus nearly 230 times, whereas he calls him “the Son (of God)” only 17 times.
 The Lordship of Jesus Christ is without a doubt the dominant theme in Pauline Christology.